2LostBraincells/PINS/README.md

 ./cbrun
 ```

 This will compile the compute shader and main program.
-I will then run the program.
+It will then run the program.
 The compiled executable can then be found in `target/release/build` under the name `pinv`

 To run the program you can either use the `./run` command in the src folder, or find the executable in `target/release/build` under the name `pinv`